Ella-0/Ella-0/README.md

 ```
 The syntax is very similar to Rust and will have a similar borrow checker but
 also intends to include the compile time flexibility of Zig.

+-->

+### Hi there 👋

+I'm Ella (She/They) and I'm currently working on several projects mostly as part of the
+[Iglunix](https://github.com/iglunix/) Linux distribution (Linux with none of
+the GNU).

+### AGXV
+AGXV is a Vulkan driver for Apple Silicon Macs intended to be used in Asahi Linux.

+### Iglunix
+Iglunix is a Linux (and in the future other kernels) distribution with no GNU
+software included.
+It aims to become selfhosting with no GNU components
+currently the only thing stopping that is the lack of a make implementation
+that implements enough of the GNU extensions to build the Linux kernel and Musl
+with no issues.